remix-run/remix/docs/guides/single-fetch.md

 **3. Replace `renderToString`**

+For most Remix apps it's unlikely you're using `renderToString`, but if you have opted into using it in your `entry.server.tsx`, then continue reading, otherwise you can skip this step.

 In order to maintain consistency between document and data requests, `turbo-stream` is also used as the format for sending down data in initial document requests.
 This means that once opted-into Single Fetch, your application can no longer use [`renderToString`][rendertostring] and must use a React streaming renderer API such as [`renderToPipeableStream`][rendertopipeablestream] or [`renderToReadableStream`][rendertoreadablestream]) in [`entry.server.tsx`][entry-server].

 This does not mean you _have_ to stream down your HTTP response, you can still send the full document at once by leveraging the `onAllReady` option in `renderToPipeableStream`, or the `allReady` promise in `renderToReadableStream`.